Acceptable Use Policy

 The University is not responsible for unofficial uses of computer resources.
 In particular, e-mail and personal Web pages often express private opinions which do not reflect University positions.

 Webster University computing and information resources are made available to individuals to assist in the pursuit of educational and other academic goals.
 It is expected that users will cooperate with each other and respect the ownership of work and information even though it is in electronic--rather than more immediately tangible--form.
 Individuals and organizations will be held no less accountable for their actions in situations involving computers and information resources than they would be in dealing with other media.
 Rules prohibiting theft and vandalism apply to software and data as well as to physical equipment.
+In particular:

 - No Webster system is to be used as a staging ground to crack other systems.